microsoft/ChakraCore-wiki/Contributor-Guidance.md

 Pull requests that reformat the code will not be accepted.

-These two blogs posts on contributing code to open source projects are a good reference: Open Source Contribution Etiquette by Miguel de Icaza and Don’t “Push” Your Pull Requests by Ilya Grigorik.
+These two blogs posts on contributing code to open source projects are a good reference: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.

 ### Legal